-An inflamed retrocalcaneal bursa frequently occurs with overuse injury in ice skaters, young athletes, and individuals who are just starting a new exercise program, including jumping or walking.
+An inflamed retrocalcaneal bursa frequently occurs with an overuse injury in ice skaters, young athletes, and individuals who are just starting a new exercise program, including jumping or walking.
 Usually, the pain is on the back of a heel and will increase with resisted flexion or passive extension.

-Are any home remedies available for Painful Bursa?
+Are any home remedies available for Bursitis?

 Yes, and we will be glad to share it with you.
 The first and most important thing to remember about disorders of a bursa is that they are inflammatory processes.
 Inflammatory processes are always the result of micro or macro traumatic events.
 Micro-trauma is the repetitive things you do, while macro trauma pertains to an actual traumatic event.
-So, the home care for any traumatic pain, injury or disorder is protected, rest, ice, compress, and elevate.
+So, the home care for any traumatic pain, injury, or disorder is protected, rest, ice, compress, and elevate.
 In other words, remember P-R-I-C-E:

 - Protection in the form of padding, particularly for bursae that close to the surface of your skin on your knees and ankles.

-- Rest the affected area when possible can help symptoms.
-Selective alternative forms of exercise activities that might eliminate painful motions.
+- Rest the affected area when possible, can help symptoms — selective alternative forms of exercise activities that might eliminate painful motions.
 Swimming might be helpful.

-Can a bursa be infected?
+Can a Bursitis get infected?

 Since an infectious process may cause bursitis, it is critical to have an accurate diagnosis.
 Fever is a sign that you need to seek immediate medical care since it might indicate infection.
 Other infection warning signs include severe tenderness or redness or constant warmth around the joint.
 Skin infections in the area (cellulitis) might mean the bursa also is infected.
 Visit one of our centers in Malaysia for the best bursitis treatment program in Malaysia.

-We have some of the best chiropractors and physiotherapist in Malaysia.
+We have some of the best chiropractors and physiotherapists in Malaysia.
 In Malaysia, are experts you need for sports injury, joint, and non-surgical treatment.
 We treat sports and joint injuries through the collaborative efforts of our research-based clinical physiotherapies and some of the best chiropractors in Malaysia.
 If you are suffering from injury or pain, we are your best option.
 Our clinical team provides the best bursitis treatment program via technology and integrative holistic means to help you recover quickly.